aptly-dev/aptly/docs/Publish.md

-# Publish repositories and mirrors
+# Publish Repositories and Mirrors
 <div>

 Publish snapshot or local repo as Debian repository which could be served by HTTP/FTP/rsync server.
 Repository is signed by user's key with GnuPG.
 Key should be created beforehand (see section GPG Keys below).
 Published repository could be consumed directly by apt.